-Since 2004, Carlo Balemans works as professor Wind Band Conducting at Codarts Rotterdam, University for the Professional Arts.
-He also was responsible for the training of the teachers of Brassbandschool Rotterdam, young Antillean musicians without formal musical training, who became colleagues of graduated teachers at the SKVR Rotterdam.
+Since 2004, I work as professor Wind Band Conducting at Codarts Rotterdam, University for the Professional Arts.
+I also trained the teachers of Brassbandschool Rotterdam, young Antillean musicians without formal musical training, who became colleagues of graduated teachers at the SKVR Rotterdam.

 As a creative artist